 The Poudre River is a source of local pride that draws thousands to its waters each year.
 But, its power is easy to underestimate, and river-related tragedy can befall anyone at any time.
 The multi-partner Play it Safe on the Poudre initiative is designed to empower folks to enjoy our rivers and lakes as safely as possible.

-By working together we can support the swift-water rescue teams within the Poudre Fire Authority and Larimer County who save lives year-round!
+By working together we can support the swift-water rescue teams within Larimer County who save lives year-round!

 Blue Federal Credit Union has generously offered to match all Splash-In donations up to $10,000 … greatly increasing the impact of your giving!